itsmeow/MapDiffBot-DMM/README.md

 `app-id`: The App ID of your Github app.
 Listed under "About"

-`app-key`: This is the client secret of your app.
-Generate one and then paste it.
+`app-key-path`: This is the path to the file containing the private key for your app.
+Generate one and then put it in the repo folder.

 `host`: Base URL to direct map downloads to (if `host-dmms` is enabled, it should point to this server).